astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 Before running this code, predict the result of: `-2**2 + 3*4//2`

 Work through it step by step:

 1. First, identify the operations: negation, exponentiation, multiplication, floor division, addition
-2. Apply PEMDAS rules (remember: exponentiation before negation!)
+2. Apply PEMDAS rules (*remember*: exponentiation before negation!)
 3. Write your predicted answer
 :::